Skip to Content

 You must enrol in four.
 Each course runs for an intensive six weeks.
 Your options are:

-These are compulsory.
+These are compulsory and core to the degree programme.
 You must enrol in both:

 Your choice of two courses from a wide range, covering topics in art, design, creative media, creative writing, expressive arts, business, marketing, communication and beyond.

 We can't tell you the exact cost until you have chosen your courses, as the tuition fees you pay each year vary depending on the courses you choose.
 There will also be compulsory non-tuition fees you have to pay in addition to your tuition fees.
 For some courses there may be other charges for things such as study resources, software, trips and contact workshops.